ALib C++ Library

 • ALibSetCompilerAndLinker( target )

 The library's filename is determined by (non-cached) CMake variable ALIB_LIBRARY_FILENAME.
-If this variable is not set prior to invoking script ALib.cmake, then the name is determined automatically from the selected modules.
+If this variable is not set before invoking script ALib.cmake, then the name is determined automatically from the selected modules.

 The name is used with functions ALibAddStaticLibrary and ALibAddSharedLibrary, introduced in the previous section.